NIRALUser/SetupHooks/README.md

 IN PROGRESS
 =========================================================================================================

-- Automatically pull the KWStyle/uncrustify files so that only the script SetupGitHooks would have to be copied and run to setup everything.
-- Script which automatically corrects the style if run (independant of the hooks, so you can still commit if you dont want to follow the style, for instance if the previous commit didnt follow the style either).
+- Write a script which automatically corrects the style if run (independant of the hooks, so you can still commit if you dont want to follow the style, for instance if the previous commit didnt follow the style either).